Stuart Forster outlines things to do and see during a weekend break in Hamburg, Germany.

 We swept past the docks, which bristle with colourful cranes and have well over 100,000 employees, and a couple of the impressive glass-fronted buildings designed by the architects Bothe, Richter and Tehrani, whose bold, contemporary structures number among the many Hamburg buildings which will interest aficionados of contemporary architecture and design.

 We also cut along the canals of the Speicherstadt, which the guide described as “the world’s largest integrated complex of warehouses” with an area of 373,000 square metres.
-The neo-Gothic, red brick warehouses of the Speicherstadt were built between 1855 and 1910 to provide duty free storage for imported goods, including carpets, spices, tobacco, tea and coffee.
+The neo-Gothic, red brick warehouses of the Speicherstadt were built between 1855 and 1910 to provide duty-free storage for imported goods, including carpets, spices, tobacco, tea and coffee.
 I made a mental note to pop into the Speicherstadt Museum, which is a good place to learn more about Hamburg’s maritime trading history.

 The waterborne waitress offered me a choice of drinks and a plumped for an Astra beer, Hamburg’s local brew, and took a malty mouthful as I listened to my guide.
-Trade has been important for this city since 1189, when Emperor Frederick Barbarossa granted Hamburg’s ships exemption from duty for the 104km journey along the river Elbe to the sea.
+Trade has been important for this city since 1189 when Emperor Frederick Barbarossa granted Hamburg’s ships exemption from duty for the 104-kilometre journey along the river Elbe to the sea.
 In 1321 the city became a member of the Hanseatic League of trading cities, and its wealth and importance grew.
 The Free and Hanseatic City of Hamburg, to give this place its full name, is still a city-state.

 Maritime heritage and the Kiez

-Hamburg’s maritime heritage plays a significant role in shaping the city and inhabitant’s psyche.
+Hamburg’s maritime heritage plays a significant role in shaping the city and its inhabitant’s psyche.
 My German friends – the southerners at any rate – had warned me that Hamburg’s residents are cool and reserved, so I was pleasantly surprised by the openness and friendliness of the people I chatted with while out in the bars of St Pauli, the Kiez as locals call this part of town.

 “I guess, we’re used to talking to strangers here as trading with foreigners was always part of our culture,” said Tomas Kaiser, an artist and tour guide, before ordering a fresh round of Astra beers.
-We were in one of the busy bars just off the Reeperbahn, a 930 metre long street where rope was made in the days of sailing ships.
+We were in one of the busy bars just off the Reeperbahn, a 930-metre-long street where rope was made in the days of sailing ships.
 In more recent years it became infamous for its live sex shows but, says Tomas, the growth of the internet killed demand and St Pauli is now cleaning up its act.

 Theatre and musical productions

 Tourists now pour into the area for the theatres, Cats being the first big musical to be staged in St Pauli during the mid-80s.
 Rocky – das Musical, telling the story of Sylvester Stallone’s boxer, is currently a hit.
-So instead of the red lights it’s now the lime lights that draw patrons.
+So instead of the red lights, it’s now the limelights that draw patrons.

-The Astra beers slipped down very well and the following morning I felt obliged to take a long, not so early morning stroll to clear my head.
-I walked from the Gothic Rathaus (town hall), close to the Inner Alster lake, to the bustling Moenckerbergerstrasse, in the centre of the city, then back towards the Alsterpavillion cafe in the Neustadt, to taste one of Germany’s great traditions, Kaffee und Kuchen (coffee and cake); the Germanic equivalent of high tea.
+The Astra beers slipped down very well and the following morning I felt obliged to take a long, not-so-early morning stroll to clear my head.
+I walked from the Gothic Rathaus (town hall), close to the Inner Alster Lake, to the bustling Moenckerbergerstrasse, in the centre of the city, then back towards the Alsterpavillion cafe in the Neustadt, to taste one of Germany’s great traditions, Kaffee und Kuchen (coffee and cake); the Germanic equivalent of high tea.
 It was a wonderful opportunity to tuck into a big piece of Kaesekuchen (cheesecake) and listen to the Kaffeeklatsch (an efficient German term to describe gossiping over coffee) taking place around me.

 Boutique shopping and souvenirs

 I’m not one of life’s natural shoppers but felt obliged to pick up a couple of souvenirs.
 Fortunately, I got chatting to Lilian, a local who could advise me: “The Schanzenviertel and Karolinenviertel are great for a unique shopping experience.
 I’d recommend Grosse Freiheit for clothes and accessories, and Chocofeh for beautiful, affordable accessories.
 These areas are good for vintage clothes, young independent designer boutiques, hip hop wear, shoe stores, plus great cafes and bars for those important breaks between shopping.
 If you fancy high street shops go to the Gaensemarkt and Moenckerbergerstrasse.
-For slightly haute couture boutiques, you should try ABC strasse, off Gaensemarkt.”
+For slightly haute couture boutiques, you should try ABC Strasse, off Gaensemarkt.”

 Dining out on local cuisine